mollerse/step-by-step-sequencer/README.md

 All the code we are going to be writing today will be in JavaScript.
 If you want you can write all the code in `index.js`, or you can break things up in modules if that suits you better. `vite` will handle most things fine.

-Once you have all the dependencies installed, you can verify that everything is woring fine by running:
+Once you have all the dependencies installed, you can verify that everything is working fine by running:

 ```
 npm start